Yosemite National Park: Other

 Bicycle rentals are available from spring through fall.
 Over 12 mi of paved bike paths are available in Yosemite Valley.
 In addition, bicyclists can ride on roads.
 Helmets are required for children under 18 years of age.
 Off-trail riding and mountain biking are not permitted in the park.

 Water activities are plentiful during warmer months.
 Rafting can be done through the valley on the Merced River from late May to July.
 Swimming pools are available at Yosemite Lodge and Curry Village.

 In popular culture

-A Yogi Bear sign advising young visitors not to feed the bears at Yosemite National Park.

 The opening scenes of Star Trek V: The Final Frontier (1989) were filmed in Yosemite National Park.
 Films such as The Last of the Mohicans (1920) and Maverick (1994) have also been shot there.
 The 2014 documentary Valley Uprising is centered around Yosemite Valley and its history with an emphasis on climbing culture.
 The Academy Award-winning 2018 documentary Free Solo was filmed in Yosemite.
-The 2018 Travis Scott album Astroworld's twelfth song is titled "Yosemite".
+The 2018 Travis Scott album Astroworlds twelfth song is titled "Yosemite".
 The Dawn Wall, a 2017 documentary, was filmed there.
 The park is a playable map in the park management simulation game, Jurassic World Evolution 2.
 Untamed, a 2025 drama murder mystery series, though set almost entirely in Yosemite, was filmed in the Canadian province of British Columbia.